mlswg/mls-architecture/draft-ietf-mls-architecture.md

 can be completely abstract in the case of a Service Provider which allows MLS clients to generate, distribute, and validate credentials themselves.
-Similar to the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.
+As with the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.